-The interpretation of the clinical data presented in submission section B is crucial in determining the success of the submission.
-It is important to classify the therapeutic profile of the proposed drug in relation to its main comparator (ie whether it is therapeutically superior, inferior or equivalent to the comparator).
+The interpretation of the clinical data presented in Section B of the submission is crucial in determining the success of the submission.
+It is important to classify the therapeutic profile of the proposed medicine in relation to its main comparator (ie whether it is therapeutically superior, inferior or equivalent to the comparator).
 Table B.8.1 sets out a framework for this classification.